kubedb/docs/docs/guides/postgres/volume-expansion/standalone/standalone.md

 pvc-7a8a538d017a4f32   10Gi       RWO            Delete           Bound    demo/data-pg-standalone-0   linode-block-storage  <unset>   7m
 ```

-You can see the statefulset has 10GB storage, and the capacity of the persistent volume is also 10GB.
+You can see the petset has 10GB storage, and the capacity of the persistent volume is also 10GB.

 We are now ready to apply the `PostgresOpsRequest` CR to expand the volume of this database.